 Officers and Committees

-Feel free to contact the members if you have questions about GSC, ideas for activities that GSC might sponsor, or concerns you would like to see GSC address.
-The email address for the Graduate Student Council is email@example.com
+If you have questions about GSC, ideas for activities that GSC might sponsor or concerns you would like to see GSC address, please email

-This committee is chaired by the Treasurer, GSC and consists of members who volunteer to serve.
-The primary responsibility of this committee is overseeing the Travel Grant process.
+This committee is chaired by the treasurer and consists of members who volunteer to serve.

 Awards & Recognitions is a standing committee within the GSC.
 The committee works together to recognize graduate students for their achievements.